-Byureghavan is a town in Kotayk region and southern part of Hrazdan.
-It is located 16 km to the northeast of Yerevan, and 25 km south of Hrazdan.
-The name of the city came from Armenian words "byuregh" - means glass and "avan" means settlement.
-The area of the modern-day city was part of the "Kotayk" canton of Ayrarat region during the ancient Kingdom of Armenia.
+Byureghavan is a town in the Kotayk Province of Armenia located 16 kilometres (10 miles) northeast of Yerevan.
+The area of the present-day town was part of the "Kotayk" canton of Ayrarat province during the ancient Kingdom of Armenia.

 Byureghavan is standing on Kotayk plateau on the left side of Hrazdan gorge, at a height of 1,300 meters above sea level.
-It is surrounded by Gegham mountains and Mount Hatis from the east, including Nurnus(village) from the north, from the south, is the village of Arzni, the village of Nor Geghi from the west, and the town of Nor Hachn from the southwest.
+From the east, it is surrounded by Gegham mountains and Mount Hatis.